fernandolopezarias/fake_profile_detection_bayesian_hyperparameter_tuning/README.md

 ## Data Source
 The dataset used for this project originates from Kaggle, under the title "Instagram: Detecting Fake Accounts".
 This dataset includes essential features for distinguishing fake profiles on Instagram.
 To access the data, users have two options:
 1. Download directly from Kaggle.
-2. Access a ready-to-use version from this repository (provide location/link within your repository where the data is hosted, if applicable).
+2. Access a ready-to-use version from this repository (see instagram.csv file hosted in this repository).

 ## Steps Included in the Code
 1. Load the Data: Initiate the process by loading the dataset into the code.